monkoose/neocodeium/README.md

 - `:NeoCodeium disable_buffer` - disables NeoCodeium completion in the current buffer.
 - `:NeoCodeium enable_buffer` - enables NeoCodeium completion in the current buffer.
 - `:NeoCodeium open_log` - opens new tab with the log output.
 More information is in the [logging](#logging) section.
+- `:NeoCodeium open_chat` - opens brouser with the Codeium Chat.
 - `:NeoCodeium restart` - restarts Codeium server (useful when server stops responding for any reason).

 You can also use such commands in your lua scripts by calling